 NEMA 3R: Enclosure constructed for either indoor or outdoor use to provide a degree of protection to personnel against incidental contact with the enclosed equipment: to provide a degree of protection against falling dirt, rain, sleet, snow, and windblown dust.
 The enclosed equipment will be undamaged by the external formation of ice on the enclosure.
-The NEMA 3R enclosure meets the rod entry, rain, external icing, outdoor corrosion protection and gasket design tests.
+The NEMA 3R enclosure meets the rod entry, rain, external icing, and gasket design tests.

 NEMA 4: Enclosure constructed for either indoor or outdoor use to provide a degree of protection to personnel against incidental contact with the enclosure equipment; to provide a degree of protection against falling dirt, rain, sleet, snow, windblown dust, splashing water, and hose- directed water; and that will be undamaged by the external formation of ice on the enclosure.
 The NEMA 4 enclosure meets the external icing, hosedown, outdoor corrosion protection, and the gasket design tests.